 (this is a sub-panel and I turned off the main breaker's connection to the grid.
 The breaker was cannibalized from the dishwasher and sink disposal)

-AT&T gigapower stayed up the entire time so we never lost internet.
-Still was hard to get any work done this week because of the uncertainty and the house guests we were accommodating.
+AT&T gigapower stayed up the entire time so I never lost internet.
+Still was hard to get much work done this week because of the uncertainty.

 Water pressure was nonexistent from Tuesday mid-day all the way through Thursday.
 This was the hardest part to endure.
-Luckily we had filled our bathtub as the pressure was dropping so we were able to flush our toilets with this water.
+Luckily I had filled my bathtub as the pressure was dropping so I was able to flush our toilets with this water.